Welcome to the Tree of Opals website and here you’ll learn a little bit more about us.

 Owner and Artist

 Hi I’m Nikki Kamminga.
 Keepsake artist and jeweller.
-I’m a wife, mummy, LGBTQ non binary person, vegan and tutorial maker.
-Business person, charity trustee and recipe blogger, traveller and linguist.
+I’m a single parent to three children and tutorial maker.
+I love to cook, sketch and travel whilst learning a new language.
 Someone who has lost both a parent and a baby, rainbow parent.
 This is about me and my family and my personal feelings about Tree of Opals memorial and keepsake jewellery business.
+My eldest two children have additional needs and my youngest likes to breastfeed all the time!
+One day I would like to do charity work with people suffering domestic abuse especially financial abuse because this is close to my heart.

-When I lost a baby in between Ayla and Bastian, my grief sent me down a path to learn more about reusable menstrual products.
+When I lost a baby in between Ayla and Hannah, my grief sent me down a path to learn more about reusable menstrual products.
 I attended a red tent even near my hometown.
-When I gave birth to Bastian by natural caesarean (I’ll blog my birth plan another day) I kept my placenta and made my own capsules, balm and artwork from it.
-I trained as an encapsulation specialist and met more inspiring working women, some of whom made beautiful jewellery.
-I met Lorna and together we started the charity Project Kidogo, making cloth menstrual pads for teens in Tanzania.
+When I gave birth to Hannah by planned caesarean I kept my placenta and made my own capsules, balm and artwork from it.
+I trained as an encapsulation specialist and met more inspiring working people, some of whom made beautiful jewellery.

-Struggling to cope when my son was just a few weeks old I started drinking heavily again which ended suddenly after a wake-up call which saved my life.
-I joined the fellowships which forced me to look at my life and I am able to enjoy the odd glass in moderation now, but prefer not to because it’s a slippery slope.
-In NA I learnt more about myself and I saw a chance to combine some of my skills in art, creativity, web design, marketing, blogging and customer service with my obsession with keeping my babies’ mementos, unshockability and familiarity with pain and loss.
-I started Tree of Opals in the summer of 2015 while exclusively breastfeeding Bastian.
+Struggling to cope when my baby was just a few weeks old, I had post natal depression and started drinking heavily.
+I don’t like to drink much now because it’s a slippery slope.
+I needed an outlet for my creativity and a way to make money to buy food for the family.
+I learnt more about myself and I saw a chance to combine some of my skills in art, creativity, web design, marketing, blogging and customer service with my obsession with keeping my babies’ mementos, unshockability and familiarity with pain and loss.
+I started Tree of Opals in the summer of 2015 while exclusively breastfeeding Hannah.

-This business has grown faster than I have ever anticipated and I’ve plunged every penny I’ve taken back into it and every child benefit payment I’ve had, and a fair chunk of my husband’s salary.
-I worked for free, alone, for six months as well as being a full time mum to two toddlers.
-Our world collapsed when my husband was made redundant and we had to move the studio for the fourth time in six months.
+This business has grown faster than I have ever anticipated and I’ve plunged every penny I’ve taken back into it and every child benefit payment I’ve had, and a some of my ex’s salary.
+I worked for free, alone, for six months as well as being a full time parent to a baby and a toddler.
+Our world collapsed when their dad was made redundant and we had to move the studio for the fourth time in six months.
 I thought I’d never catch up with orders and my mental health spiralled downhill.
 Things improved when another artist started helping me with orders but when I realised again that they weren’t to my standards I had to work alone again and remake dozens of orders.
 I had problems finding artists and took on an apprentice, but she left not long after training.
-Throughout 2017 things were very difficult and I’ve had to increase the estimated lead time to six to eight months now because of the popularity of my jewellery.
+Throughout 2017 things were very difficult and I had to increase the estimated lead time to six to eight months now because of the popularity of my jewellery.

 Joanna Knights

-Creative newly-wed Joanna juggles being a full-time mummy, creating gorgeous machine embroidery and helping our clients do anything from choose a piece to logging in, she sends out our kits once a week and keeps the orders organised.
+Creative admin manager Joanna juggles being a full-time mummy, creating gorgeous machine embroidery and helping our clients do anything from choose a piece to logging in, she sends out our kits once a week and keeps the orders organised.
 Couldn’t do it without you!

 Thanks for the query, yes the new shape of charm is the smooth style and they’re all made like that unless you ask for something different.
 I’ve popped you an email x